jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

      }
      <SPAN class="kwrd">return</SPAN> strProper;
  } </PRE>

-<P>What wrong here?
+What wrong here?
 Lot’s of really bad string handling.
 Remember, strings are immutable, so any action on one creates a new string.
 So, “strParam.Substring(iIndex, 1)” creates a new string. “strParam.Substring(iIndex, 1).ToUpper()” create two new strings, and “strProper += strParam.Substring(iIndex, 1).ToUpper();” creates three new strings.
 And, that’s within a loop.
 And, since Substring is always used here to create a one-character string, it easier to just use a char --- except apparently, this book author doesn’t know how to.
 Nor, doesn’t he apparently know about StringBuilder.
-Then, we get to the algorithm itself, where he does such bizarre things as pointlessly treat the first character as a special case, in two different places. </P>
+Then, we get to the algorithm itself, where he does such bizarre things as pointlessly treat the first character as a special case, in two different places.

-<P>Ok, now let’s see the revision:</P><PRE class="csharpcode">    <SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String PCase(String strParam)
+Ok, now let’s see the revision:

+<PRE class="csharpcode">    <SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String PCase(String strParam)
 {
          StringBuilder sb = <SPAN class="kwrd">new</SPAN> StringBuilder(strParam.Length);
          <SPAN class="kwrd">char</SPAN> cPrev = <SPAN class="str">'.'</SPAN>;  <SPAN class="rem">// start with something to force the next character to upper.</SPAN>